Manuel Peretti: Club career

-A Hellas Verona youth product, he was signed on loan by then-Serie D side Palermo on August 2019 as one of the first acquisitions by the refounded Rosanero club.
+A Hellas Verona youth product, he was signed on loan by then-Serie D side Palermo in August 2019 as one of the first acquisitions by the refounded Rosanero club.

 Peretti played 14 games for the Rosanero in the 2019–20 Serie D season that was cut short due to the COVID-19 pandemic in Italy.
 Palermo successively signed him permanently following the club's promotion to Serie C, with a buy-back option for Hellas Verona.

 On 31 January 2022, he was loaned out to Serie C club Grosseto until the end of the 2021–22 season.

 On 4 January 2023, he was loaned out to Serie C club Recanatese until the end of the 2022–23 season.
+He was permanently signed by Recanatese on 12 July 2023.

+On 13 August 2024, Peretti joined Cavese.